-The biggest credit scoring company with over 90% of the market-Fair, Isaac and Corporation (FICO).
+The biggest credit scoring company with over 90% of the market is-Fair Isaac Corporation (FICO).
 Most creditors and credit bureaus either use FICO scores or have a system based on the FICO system.
-More information is available on-line at http://myfico.com.
+More information is available online at http://myfico.com.